 In order to get married or have a civil partnership in England or Wales, the law requires you both to be resident in England or Wales.
 Resident means both of you having been at one address in England or Wales for at least eight days immediately prior to the date of your appointment to give notice of intention to marry or enter into civil partnership.
-The only exception to this is if one or both of you lives in Scotland, so please email email@example.com for advice if this is the case.
+The only exception to this is if one of you lives in Scotland and the other lives in England or Wales, so please see the section on this page for advice if this is the case.

 You will need to book an appointment to give notice on the 8th day of residence (at the earliest), so if you are only in England for a limited time, you can book your appointment before you enter England to ensure you can book an appointment on your chosen date.
 Please only book an appointment at our office if the address you are staying in is in Islington or the City of London.
 The City of London means the Square Mile and not London as an entire city, please view a map to check.
 You must give notice in the district where each of you are staying in England, even if this is not where you are holding your ceremony.